uw-ictd/colte/README.md

 I recommend starting the HSS, then the MME, then the SPGW (in that order).
 With each new connected component, you should see some good log messages, a connection being made, and then they should go relatively quiet, except for the MME, which prints out a status update every ten seconds.

 ## Node:
-The Webgui can be started in a terminal by going to $COLTE_DIR/webservices/node and running "npm start".
+The WebGUI is started automatically after installation.
+You can enable/disable it with "sudo systemctl {start|stop} colte_webgui"

 ## Billing Services:
 The Billing component is made of two services: ntopng and a repeating cronjob that polls it.
 The cronjob just fails quietly if ntopng is not running.
-To start ntopng simply type "service ntopng start"
+You can start/stop ntopng with "sudo service ntopng {start|stop}"

 ## Emergency Webservices:
 The install scripts download every website (right now it's just Rocketchat and Xowa) as Docker containers and add them to Apache, with each site using it's own VirtualHost .conf directive.
 Therefore, you must (1) start Apache and (2) start the corresponding Docker containers.
 You can do this all by running the script "$COLTE_DIR/emergency_webservices/start.sh".